onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

 GET QUOTE ABOUT CULTURE AND ALSO ABOUT MEANINGFUL INFORMATION

+> "Show me the incentive and I will show you the outcome." - [Charlie Munger](https://quotefancy.com/quote/1561882/Charlie-Munger-Show-me-the-incentive-and-I-will-show-you-the-outcome)

+The most important thing?
+Education?
+Close!
+But incentives are even deeper in the causal graph of civilization

+we need incentives to stay consistent and not to be able to rewrite history and your opinions

+more capitalistic than capitalism & more socialistic/communistic than socialism/communism

+digital sovereignty

+sankey diagram of the flows of resources and influence and opinions

+einstein compound interest quote - compound identity/reputation

+initially this will get bootstrapped on the internet as self-governance around some non-political issuebut once its been proven to work and all the kinks have been ironed out and people have become accustomed to it - it will start spreading to other areas with increasingly more consequence in the real world.

 We will engineer money the likes of which you couldnt imagine